kiorky/spynner/README.rst

     easy_install spynner

-  (In Windows, you may have to install autopy through its installer)
+  (In Windows, you may have to install autopy through its installer at https://pypi.python.org/pypi/autopy/)

 * The bleeding edge version is hosted on github::